 Island scenery around landlocked Hanoi is understandably hard to come by.
 Locals and tourists looking for that relaxed island life will have to make the 140km, 2.5-hour trip to Cat Ba, but will be glad they made the effort the second the ferry docks.
 Cat Ba’s scenery is astounding and is considered one of the best nature escapes throughout Vietnam, let alone Hanoi.
 Despite Cat Ba’s role in both 20th century wars of Vietnamese independence, nature has shown its tenacity by regenerating the island with some of the wildest of wild nature and the greenest of green hues.

 Places to Visit on Cat Ba Island

 Those were the 5 best nature escapes from Hanoi as chosen by Mai Chau Ecolodge.
-We are a luxury ecolodge in northern Vietnam with a strong dedication to protecting the environment and ethnic minorities of our country, especially those around Mai Chau and Can Tho.
+We are a luxury ecolodge in northern Vietnam with a strong dedication to protecting the environment and ethnic minorities of our country.
 You can learn more about our responsible travel operations and luxury facilities in Mai Chau by clicking here